 Have you ever dreamed of seeing your Homebrew sporting a blue ribbon, up on the podium alongside New Jersey's tastiest tomato, most pristine pumkin pie, handsomest heifer, speediest sheep shearer, most exquisite quilt, and beardiest lumberjack?
 It's time to enter the NJ State Fair Homebrew Competition!
 See below for dates and info.

-New to the NJ State Fair Homebrew Competition
+Returning to the NJ State Fair Homebrew Competition in 2018:

 The Jersey Pride Category!

-If you have a beer/cider/mead that captures the essence of the Garden State, enter it into this battle for Jersey cred in this non-BJCP special category.
+If you have a beer, cider, or mead that captures the essence of the Garden State, enter it into this battle for Jersey cred in this non-BJCP special category.
 Maybe you’ve gathered all your ingredients from Sussex County, maybe the recipe is inspired by a Springsteen song, maybe there’s Taylor Ham in the secondary, maybe you’ve aged it in a Laird’s barrel...
-Anything goes – you don’t need to specify a typical beer style or subcategory – but you DO need to describe the ingredients/techniques/history/concept that makes your brew particularly Jersey.
-Entries will be judged on “Jersey Pride” (concept) “Execution” (how well the concept is expressed) and “Drinkability” (technique and overall enjoyment), and will not receive normal BJCP scores/scoresheets.
-The winner will receive a special prize!
+Anything goes – you don’t need to specify a typical beer style or subcategory – but you DO need to describe the ingredient, technique, history, and/or concept that makes your brew particularly Jersey.
+Entries will be judged on “Jersey Pride” (concept and name) “Execution” (how well the concept is expressed) and “Craft” (technique and overall enjoyment), and will not receive normal BJCP scores/scoresheets.

 Many a judge has commented that the key to a successful and fun judging day is a good steward.
 Thanks for your interest in stewarding our competition!